 - Spending the day on Noetzie beach sunbathing, swimming & castle watching.

-- Fish or paddle in the Noetzie river as you listen to the cry of fish eagles soaring above the estuary or the cheeky chattering of vervet monkeys swinging through the branches.
+- The Noetzie river is a great fishing spot – listen out for the cry of fish eagles soaring above the estuary or the cheeky chattering of vervet monkeys swinging through the branches.

 Things to do

 Originally called by its Khoisan name Noetziekamma, meaning ‘dark water’, its allure derives as much from the white sands of the unspoilt beach as the tannin stained river which meanders through the forest where elephants once roamed.
 It is surrounded by indigenous Tsitsikamma forest and if you are observant you may see the spoor of an elusive Cape leopard on the beach or spot a rare black oystercatcher.
 In the forest there are bushpig, small antelope and honey badgers, antelope, otters and caracal.
 Look out for the famous Knysna loerie and kingfishers hovering over the Noetzie River.
 It borders the Sinclair Nature Area and is protected by the Noetzie Conservancy formed in 1999.